Mudassar Kapur

 Mudassar Hussain Kapur (born 14 December 1976) is a Norwegian politician.
 He is a member of the Conservative Party and has served as a member of the Storting for Oslo since 2013.

 Education

 Kapur studied marketing, branding and management at the BI Norwegian Business School from 1995 to 2000 and earned an MBA in strategic management from the Norwegian School of Economics in 2012.

 Career

 Kapur began his career in sales and marketing for Royal Dutch Shell in 2000.
 In 2006, he transitioned into politics as a campaign manager for the Conservative Party where he worked until 2012.
 The same year, he became a fundraiser for SOS Children's Villages.

 Local politics

 He was elected to Oslo city council from the Søndre Nordstrand district in 2011 and served on the Finance Committee.
 In the 2013 Norwegian parliamentary election he was nominated in the 5th spot on the Conservative Party's ballot and gained a seat in the parliament in the election.

+After Morten Steenstrup announced he wouldn't seek re-election as leader of the Oslo Conservatives, the election committee proposed Kapur as the new leader along with Ingeborg Tennes as deputy leader.
+Both were formally elected at the party's annual meeting on 27 January 2024.